MicrosoftDocs/entra-docs/docs/identity/app-provisioning/plan-sap-source-and-target.md

 ### Identity Governance

-If you are using Microsoft Entra ID Governance, then you can report on how users are getting access.
+If you are using Microsoft Entra ID Governance, then you can report on how users are getting access using Microsoft ID Governance features.

 * An administrator, or a catalog owner, can [retrieve the list of users who have access package assignments](~/id-governance/entitlement-management-access-package-assignments.md), via the Microsoft Entra admin center, Graph or PowerShell.
 * You can also send the audit logs to Azure Monitor and view a history of [changes to the access package](~/id-governance/entitlement-management-logs-and-reporting.md#view-events-for-an-access-package), in the Microsoft Entra admin center, or via PowerShell.
-* For more information, see how to [monitor to adjust entitlement management policies and access as needed](~/id-governance/identity-governance-applications-deploy.md#monitor-to-adjust-entitlement-management-policies-and-access-as-needed).
+* For more information on these and other identity governance scenarios, see how to [monitor to adjust entitlement management policies and access as needed](~/id-governance/identity-governance-applications-deploy.md#monitor-to-adjust-entitlement-management-policies-and-access-as-needed).

 ## Next steps